anitarau/SurgBenchKit/README.md

 Coming soon: Video tasks including gesture recognition, skill assessment, and error recognition and detection.

-This repo is already configured for:
+This repo is currently configured for:
 - GeminiPro 1.5
 - GPT-4o
 - Qwen2-VL